geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

    * - **Element**
      - **Description**
    * - ``<AnchorPoint>``
-     - This is relative to the LABEL.
-Using this you can do things such as center the label on top of the point, have the label to the left of the point, or have the label centered under the point.
+     - Determines the placement of the label relative to the label point.
+Values given as decimals between 0-1.
    * - ``<Displacement>``
-     - Offsets the label from the anchor point by a given number pixels in X and Y.
+     - Offsets the label from the anchor point.
+Values given in pixels.
    * - ``<Rotation>``
      - Rotates the label clockwise by a given number of degrees.